camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

   <tr>
     <th>Constraints</th>
     <td colspan="2">
-      If the property belongs to a <code>camunda:formField</code> extension element only the attributes <code>id</code> and <code>value</code> are used.
+      If the property belongs to a <code>camunda:formField</code> extension element, only the attributes <code>id</code> and <code>value</code> are used.
     </td>
   </tr>